AdityaVishwekar/ansible-dns-provisioning/README.md

 # Overview

-This sample shows how a public compute instance can be [launched](https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Tasks/launchinginstance.htm) and [accessed](https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Tasks/accessinginstance.htm) from the internet using SSH, through OCI ansible cloud modules.
+This sample shows how a public compute instance can be [launched](https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Tasks/launchinginstance.htm) and creation of 'A' record in DNS zone, through OCI ansible cloud modules.

 The sample
 - generates a temporary host-specific SSH key-pair